ucsd-ccbb/VAPr/README.md

 ```
-cd variantannotation
+cd VAPr
 python setup.py build
 python setup.py install
 ```

 Sample code for all the methods supplied by the package is provided.

-###Quick-Startup Guide
+### Quick-Startup Guide
 See this [iPython notebook](https://github.com/ucsd-ccbb/VAPr/blob/master/Quick%20Start-Up%20Guide.ipynb) for a complete tour of the functionalities and installation procedures.

-###Workflow Overview
+### Workflow Overview
 ![Workflow](https://github.com/ucsd-ccbb/VAPr/blob/master/simpler.jpg)

-###Available Methods
+### Available Methods
 The package offers 2 different ways to obtain variant data.
-One requires annovar, while the other is based solely on the use of myvariant.info service.
+One requires annovar, while the other is based solely on the use of MyVariant.info service.
 The latter can be used without having to worry about downloading and installing annovar databases, but it tends to return partial or no information for some variants.
 Calling the methods is extremely straightforward since the syntax is the same.
 The main difference is in the arguments passed to the class VariantParsing.

-###Data Models
+### Data Models
 A sample entry in the Mongo Database will look like [this](https://github.com/ucsd-ccbb/VAPr/blob/master/sample_variant_document).
-The variaty of data that can be retrieved from the sources results from the richness of databases that can be accessed through myvariant.info.
+The variaty of data that can be retrieved from the sources results from the richness of databases that can be accessed through MyVariant.info.
 However, not every variant will have such data readily available.
-In some cases, the data will be restricted to what can be inferred from the vcf file and the annotation carried out with annovar.
+In some cases, the data will be restricted to what can be inferred from the vcf file and the annotation carried out with ANNOVAR.
 In that case, the entries that will be found in the document will be the following:

     {
       "_id": ObjectId("5887c6d3bc644e51c028971a"),